RicoJia/ricojia.github.io/_posts/2022/2022-02-15-deep-learning-performance-metrics.markdown

 ### Confusion Matrix

+This measures how "confused" a binary classifier is in predictions

 | | Predicted Positive |	Predicted Negative |
 | -------- | -------- | -------- |
 | Actual Positive | |